Syeda343/Netflix-Dashboard/README.md

 - Country: Removed rows where the Country column was empty.

 ### 5. Creating New Columns
-- Grouped ‘Type’ column into two categories: o	Movie o	TV Show
+- Grouped ‘Type’ column into two categories: Movie and TV Show
 - Extracted the First Genre from the Genres column using DAX:

 Genre = LEFT(Listings[Genres], SEARCH(",", Listings[Genres], , LEN(Listings[Genres]) + 1) - 1)

 - Created Rating Groups (0-9) for better categorization.

 ## Power BI Dashboard Features